-This talk is part of the Fountain Fundamentals Conference held July 10-11, 2013, Kansas City, KS.
+This talk is part of the Fountain Fundamentals Conference, held July 10-11, 2013, Kansas City, MO.

 Fountain Conservation-California Style by Andrea Morse

 Hello, my name is Andrea Morse, I’m principal conservator of the Sculpture for Conservation Studio in Los Angeles.
 Today my presentation will introduce you to the styles, some history and fountain problems that one can encounter when living in southern California.
 I am dividing my presentation into three sections; one, historic fountains and their problems, two architectural fountains or fountains used as part of the historic architecture of a building or site, three, fountains that are used to enhance the area that the public uses or frequents.

 The oldest fountains Sculpture Conservation studio has worked on is at La Purisima Mission in Lompoc, California.
 This mission dates to 1787, this mission has been fully restored to its original layout and use having animals, a functional chapel and still celebrating holidays and traditions of the Chumash Indians.
 Many school children visit here when studying missions.
 The Lavanderia is a functioning fountain basin where the Indian women living on the mission would come and wash their clothes.
 It is still used today for ceremonies twice a year.